ubccr/ccrdocs/pages/hpc/clusters.md

 # Clusters

 CCR maintains two clusters; *ub-hpc* and *faculty*.
 Within each cluster exist partitions (queues) that users can request to have their jobs run on.
 Not all partitions are available to all users.
-Below are description of the clusters and the partitions.
+Below are descriptions of the clusters and the partitions.

 Compute nodes on all CCR clusters are subject to monthly downtimes.
 Downtime information can be found [here](https://ubccr.freshdesk.com/support/discussions/forums/5000296650)